Hazards Analysis, Code Compliance & Procedure Development

 Value of Near Miss Incidents - Process, Plant and Facility Safety

-by Mark Yukich, Sales & Business Development, Fauske & Associates, LLC
+by Mark Yukich, Sales & Business Development, Fauske & Associates

 Sometimes a near-miss is seen as no big-deal, when really, it should be an opportunity to start taking Lincolnthe necessary steps to ensure a safe working environment.
 When it comes to process safety, a continual effort is needed to keep your employees and facility safe because factors in the process are continually changing.
 As a company that focuses on safety, we often see who chooses to ignore near-miss events.
 Ideally, companies should be more proactive rather than reactive, so that a near miss is not needed to start the conversation.